Kolmikärki

 Kolmikärki (Trident) is CMX's 1990 debut album.
-Notwithstanding the punk roots of the early CMX, the musical style of the album varies greatly.
-There's hardcore, heavy metal, acid rock, some jazz, ballads and even a waltz.
+Despite CMX's roots in punk, the musical style of the album varies greatly.
+The record meshes hardcore, heavy metal, acid rock, some jazz, ballads and waltz.
 A. W. Yrjänä's lyrics on the album contain a lot of religious imagery for which the band is still known.
 The lyrics have been influenced by a variety of religions, including Buddhism and Christianity, as well as drawing influence from shamanism.
 CMX's music has changed significantly since this early album, but their enthusiasm for experimenting with different musical styles has lived on.

-The CD version of Kolmikärki released by Bad Vugum also contains the Raivo EP originally published in 1989.
+The CD version of Kolmikärki released by Bad Vugum also contains the Raivo EP originally released in 1989.
 The "Gold" version of the album, released in 2002 contains both Raivo and CMX's first EP, Johannes Kastaja, originally released in 1987.

 Track listing

 Music and lyrics by A. W. Yrjänä, arranged by CMX.